Forecasting with Feedback: The model

-We equip the DM with a microfounded reaction function.
-The main building blocks of this foundation are the DM's objective, and her expectations about how the forecast is constructed.
-In our general setting, the DM is allowed to be non-strategic in that these expectations --- essentially, her interpretation of the forecast --- may not be correct.\footnote{In other words, the DM's conjecture about the form of the forecast $f(\theta)$ may give rise to a reaction function $a(f)$ that induces the forecaster to use some other forecasting rule.} Studying this type of behavioral feedback is still insightful and helps derive the subsequent results under fully rational (strategic) feedback by the DM.

-\paragraph{The DM's objective} We assume that the DM has a target value $y^T$ for the outcome, which is common knowledge, and which she tries to achieve by manipulating $a$.
-The DM's loss for not hitting the target is a quadratic function of the control error $y-y^T$.
-In addition, the DM faces a quadratic adjustment cost from setting the policy variable to a nonzero value.
-Hence, the DM's total ex-post loss from her control problem has the form
+\paragraph{The DM's objective} We equip the DM with a reaction function akin to a ``Taylor rule'' (\cite{taylor:1993aa}).
+More specifically, we assume that the DM has a target value $y^T$ for the outcome, which is common knowledge, and which she tries to achieve using the information provided by the forecast.
+Letting $E(\theta_t|f_t)$ denote the DM's expectation of $\theta_t$ conditional on the forecast, we assume that she chooses the action